Filed Date: Sept. 4, 2025

 On September 4, 2025, two asylum seekers—A.M. and C.L.V.—filed this class action lawsuit against the U.S. Department of Homeland Security (DHS), U.S. Immigration and Customs Enforcement (ICE), and the Executive Office for Immigration Review (EOIR) in the U.S. District Court for the Southern District of California.
 Represented by Singleton Schreiber LLP, the plaintiffs brought this suit on behalf of all noncitizens released from ICE custody in San Diego who have been, or will be, re-arrested by ICE at immigration courthouses.

-The complaint asserted eight claims for relief: seven under the APA challenging the arrests as unlawful, ultra vires, and constitutionally infirm, and one direct Fifth Amendment substantive due process claim challenging the re-detentions as arbitrary deprivations of liberty.
-The plaintiffs sought declaratory and injunctive relief to prohibit ICE from making courthouse arrests and to vacate all related agency directives and practices.
+The plaintiffs sought declaratory and injunctive relief to prohibit ICE from making courthouse arrests and to vacate all related agency directives and practices in light the irreparable harm caused by sudden and traumatic re-detention and/or and severe disruption to asylum proceedings.
 They also asked the court to certify a class of all noncitizens in San Diego County who are or will be subject to ICE re-arrests at immigration court.

 Summary Authors